-New York State adopted the Climate Leadership and Community Protection Act in 2019.
+New York State adopted the Climate Leadership and Community Protection Act in 2019 in order to address and mitigate the impacts of climate change.
 The law requires the New York State Department of Environmental Conservation (DEC) to establish greenhouse gas emissions limits and develop regulations to reduce emissions 85 percent by 2050.
 Concern exists that the new law will lead to higher costs and create a competitive disadvantage for businesses in New York State.
-Niagara County supports an all-of-the-above approach to energy usage, especially in our region where relatively harsh winters increase the concern for reliability and cost for space heating needs.